Gaius Sulpicius Peticus: First two consulships and dictatorship

 In 364 BC, Sulpicius was elected consul for the first time with either Gaius Licinius Calvus or Gaius Licinius Stolo as his colleague.
 In this year the pestilence which killed Sulpicius' previous colleague Postumius raged on, and in response the consuls prepared a ritual feast to the gods in order to appease them.
-When this rite failed to achieve its intended result however, the consuls tried a more unorthodox tactic, and invited Etruscan musicians and dancers to put on theatrical performances.
-These performances became popular with the Roman youth who began to emulate them, kickstarting the Roman theatrical tradition.
+However, when this rite failed to achieve its intended result, the consuls tried a more unorthodox tactic, and invited Etruscan musicians and dancers to put on theatrical performances.
+These performances became popular with the Roman youth who began to emulate them, starting the Roman theatrical tradition.

 In 362 BC, Sulpicius served as a legate of the consul Lucius Genucius Aventinensis during his campaigns against the Hernicians, and when the consul Genucius was killed in a Hernician ambush, Sulpicius took control of the remnants of the army.
-Soon afterwards the Hernicians attacked the Roman camp, but despite being at a heavy disadvantage, Sulpicius inspired his troops, who as a result repelled the Hernician force with great success.
+Soon afterwards the Hernicians attacked the Roman camp, but despite being at a heavy disadvantage, Sulpicius inspired his troops who, as a result, repelled the Hernician force with great success.
 Shortly afterwards, Appius Claudius Crassus, the dictator appointed by the senate in response to Genucius' death, arrived with a new army and commended the bravery of Sulpicius and his men.

-The next year, in 361 BC, Sulpicius was elected consul for a second time, with his consular partner being the Licinius that was not his colleague in his previous consulship.
+The next year, in 361 BC, Sulpicius was elected consul for a second time, with his consular partner being the Licinius who was not his colleague in his previous consulship.
 In this consular year, the war with the Hernicians continued, which resulted in the two consuls leading an army to fight them.
-The consuls were unable to catch the Hernician army in the field however, so they instead laid siege to and assaulted the Hernician town of Ferentinum.
+However, the consuls were unable to catch the Hernician army in the field.
+So instead they laid siege to and assaulted the Hernician town of Ferentinum.
 As the consuls were returning to Rome after their victory, the men of Tibur refused to give them aid, inflaming tensions between Rome and Tibur, which would lead to war in the following years.
 When Sulpicius got back to Rome, he celebrated a triumph over the victory against the Hernicians, despite it being a joint victory by the consuls, likely either because the senate was unwilling to grant a triumph to a plebeian, or because Sulpicius played a leading role in the victory.